New York Camera Obscura

 CAMERA OBSCURA

-Open by appointment, weather permitting.
+Open Tuesdays and Saturdays 12-2pm, weather permitting.

 Want to help?